aineniamh/rampart-template/README.md

 # rampart-template

-Template repository for configuring rampart to run on your favourite organism
+Template configuration for running RAMPART on your favourite organism.